-During the year 2015/2014 we supported 51 women and 43 children in our safe-house.
-These statistics show a 4% increase in women needing safe-house support and reflects the ongoing high need for our residential services.
-This has meant we at times struggled to provide beds to meet demand; on occasion we used a sofa bed in our lounge as an emergency bed.
-We also relied on our sister Refuge Te Whare Rokiroki to provide safe-house accommodation for our families when they had space.
+During the year 2016/2017 we supported 40 women and 18 children in our safe-house.
 Despite the extra pressures at times throughout the year we maintained our commitment to not turning away women needing safe-house accommodation for safety from domestic violence.

-The average stay was 30 nights per family this average includes women who may stay for one or two nights during a crisis and those who may stay a few months due to the need to ensure ongoing safety and also waiting for housing to become available.
+The average stay was 20 nights per family this average includes women who may stay for one or two nights during a crisis and those who may stay a few months due to the need to ensure ongoing safety and also waiting for housing to become available.
+Access to affordable long term housing has become more and more difficult in recent years.